KickMint

 3. The on-device AI

 KickMint includes a Qwen 2.5 1.5B large language model in GGUF format, executed locally on your iPhone using llama.cpp.
-This model is downloaded from a Cloudflare R2 bucket on first launch (a one-time ~900MB download) and runs entirely on your device thereafter.
+This model is downloaded from a Cloudflare R2 bucket on first launch (a one-time download of roughly 1 GB) and runs entirely on your device thereafter.

 What this means in practice: